openstack/python-barbicanclient/doc/source/cli_usage.rst

 .. code-block:: bash

-    secret delete  Delete an secret by providing its href. secret get     Retrieve a secret by providing its URI. secret list    List secrets.
+    secret delete  Delete a secret by providing its URI. secret get     Retrieve a secret by providing its URI. secret list    List secrets.
     secret store   Store a secret in Barbican.